 I would do this show a hundred times over.

 Is there anything that you took away from doing this show that you’re going to use going forward as an artist?

 The great thing about this show is that we’re not just judging people on their tattoos; we’re putting our money where our mouth is.
 What we are critiquing some of the artists on are things we have to be able to apply in our own artwork.
 If we’re calling someone out for sh–ty linework, that means that the next tattoo that I do better have the best linework possible.
 It really pushed me to be as perfect of an artist as possible.
 I know we’re not all perfect but it definitely gave me that extra kick to make me the best artist that I can be.

 We want to give a special thanks to Nikki for her time and candor about the show.
 Ink Master Angels is premiering on Spike October 3 at 10 pm, so be sure to tune in and check it out.

 How excited are you to watch Ink Master: Angels?
 Leave us a comment in the CarterMatt comments section below and tell us what you are looking forward to with this show.
 If you are looking for more scoop on Ink Master Angels head on over to the link here and check out more of our coverage including some of our interviews with the other angels.

 For more news on Ink Master and other series, be sure to join our CarterMatt Facebook Page.
 (Photo: Spike)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!